clementpiat/TURF/README.md

 ## Training a model

-Train a model (sklearn classifier and pytorch network) that predicts between horses, which one will perform better.
+Train a model (sklearn classifier and pytorch network) that predicts if a horse is going to finish in the first positions.
 ```
 python train_place.py
 ```